 I’ve got a picky eater here in my house too.
 I KNOW it’s a challenge.
 But since when has “Challenge” equaled “Surrender”?
 We have GOT to teach these kids how to take care of themselves!
 I myself am included in this.
 I quite often have to grit my teeth and bite my tongue in order to let the kids set their creativity loose in my nice clean kitchen.
 (See above picture to see how bad it can get!)
 But it’s worth it.
 I want them to grow up loving a large variety of healthy foods – how to prepare them and how to enjoy eating them!

 Please know that there is help and support available for you.
-That is what I created my Healthy Family Program for.
+When you do a 4-month program, you work on your own eating, and if you want to work on the family food situation, we do that as well.
 We spend a few sessions together, mapping out a plan to get your family on a healthier eating track.
 If you are local, we can even do a health food store tour and a cooking lesson in your home or mine!
 If you are International, our meetings will take place on Skype and you will get just as much out of it.
 This program is much more affordable than it sounds and the skills you will learn and implement, will benefit you and your family’s health for many years to come.
-More on the Healthy Family Program HERE.
+More on the 4-month Program HERE.

 Here’s a recipe my 11-year old came up with and prepared almost entirely on his own: